PundarikakshNTripathi/Cognova-Amazon-ML-Challenge-2025/Documentation.md

 ## 1. Executive Summary

-Our solution addresses the Smart Product Pricing Challenge by implementing a robust, multimodal ensemble model that leverages both textual and visual data.
-We combine a sophisticated text-based model using Sentence-BERT embeddings with a state-of-the-art Vision Language Model (VLM) for image-based price extraction.
-The final predictions are an optimized blend of these two pipelines, delivering a highly accurate and generalizable pricing model.
+Our solution addresses the Smart Product Pricing Challenge by implementing a state-of-the-art multimodal machine learning system that leverages both textual descriptions and product images.
+We developed a robust, two-pipeline architecture where predictions from each modality are intelligently combined using an optimized ensemble.
+This solution is designed for high performance, rapid iteration, and full reproducibility with comprehensive MLOps integration.

 ---